MMunsinger/terraformInMotion/README.md

 # Repository Description

-This repository is a CI/CD pipeline designed to automate the deployment of infrastructure as code using Terraform on Azure.
-The workflow is built with GitHub Actions and includes the following key features:
+This repository is a CI/CD pipeline designed to automate the deployment of infrastructure as code using Terraform.
+The workflow includes the following key features:

 * Infrastructure Management: Uses Terraform to define and provision cloud resources in a reliable and repeatable manner.